American Dental Association: Organizational structure

 The Board of Trustees, the administrative body of the association, is composed of the president, the president-elect, two vice presidents and 17 trustees from each of the 17 trustee districts in the United States.
 The treasurer and executive director serve as ex officio members.
 The House of Delegates, the legislative body of the association, is composed of 460 delegates representing 53 constituent societies, five federal dental services and the American Student Dental Association.
 The house meets once a year during the association's annual session.

 The association's 11 councils serve as policy recommending agencies.
 Each council is assigned to study issues relating to its special area of interest and to make recommendations on those matters to the Board of Trustees and the House of Delegates.

 The association's official publication is the Journal of the American Dental Association.
 Other publications include the ADA News and the ADA Guide to Dental Therapeutics.

 The Commission on Dental Accreditation, which operates under the auspices of the ADA, is recognized by the U.S. Department of Education as the national accrediting body for dental, advanced dental and allied dental education programs in the United States.
 It is also recognized by 47 individual states.

 The ADA formally recognizes nine specialty areas of dental practice: dental public health, endodontics, oral and maxillofacial pathology, oral and maxillofacial surgery, orthodontics and dentofacial orthopedics, pediatric dentistry, periodontics, prosthodontics, and oral and maxillofacial radiology.

-The ADA library has an extensive collection of dental literature with approximately 33,000 books and 17,500 bound journal volumes.
-The ADA library also subscribes to more than 600 journal titles.

-The ADA Foundation is the charitable arm of the association.
-The Foundation provides grants for dental research, education, scholarships, access to care and charitable assistance programs such as relief grants to dentists and their dependents who are unable to support themselves due to injury, a medical condition or advanced age.

-Advocacy

-The ADA advocates several positions to legislators in the U.S. Congress.
-Its agenda includes funding dental research into the safety and effectiveness of amalgam and fluoride, supporting student loans and residency programs for future dentists, increased dental coverage from Medicaid and CHIP programs, reducing dental costs through reform of insurance and medical liability and through health information technology, and improving public health through water fluoridation, tobacco control, and disaster planning and response.

-In 2021, the Build Back Better legislative package passed the U.S. House of Representatives without an expansion of dental benefits within Medicare.
-The ADA president, Dr. Cesar R. Sabates, credited this exclusion in part to the ADA's advocacy against this expansion of benefits.